 “(3) Develop a protocol to ensure that feedback and recommendations from case reviews are incorporated into the Department of Employment Services policies, procedures, practices, training, and decisions to re-examine investigations, when applicable.”.

 Sec.
-6. Section 6(a-1) of An Act To provide for the payment and collection of wages in the District of Columbia, approved August 3, 1956 (70 Stat.
+6. An Act To provide for the payment and collection of wages in the District of Columbia, approved August 3, 1956 (70 Stat.
 976; D.C.
-Official Code §32-1306(a-1)), is amended to read as follows:
+Official Code §32-1306(a-1)), is amended by adding a new section (6a) to read as follows:

-“(a-1)(1) The Mayor shall establish a dedicated phone line for reporting of violations of this act.

-(2) The Mayor shall encourage reporting pursuant to this section by keeping

-confidential, to the maximum extent permitted by applicable laws, the name and other identifying information of the employee or other person reporting a violation during the course of any investigation; provided, that with the authorization of such person, the Mayor may disclose the employee or person’s name and identifying information as necessary to conduct a hearing and enforce this chapter or other employee protection laws, including the Living Wage Act, the Minimum Wage Revision Act, or the Sick and Safe Leave Act.”.
+“Sec.
+6a.
+Training

+“(a) Each business owner or operator who employs an employee who is paid in accordance with section 4(f) of the Minimum Wage Act Revision Act of 1992, effective March 25, 1993 (D.C.
+Law 9-248; D.C.
+Official Code § 32-1003(f)) shall attend either in-person or online, on a yearly basis, at least one training on the requirements under An Act To provide for the payment and collection of wages in the District of Columbia, approved August 3, 1956 (70 Stat.
+976; D.C.
+Official Code §32-1301 et seq.).“(b)Each manager who is employed by an employer who employs an employee

+who is paid in accordance with section 4(f) of the Minimum Wage Act Revision Act of 1992, effective March 25, 1993 (D.C.
+Law 9-248; D.C.
+Official Code § 32-1003(f)) shall attend in-person, on a yearly basis, at least one training on the requirements under An Act To provide for the payment and collection of wages in the District of Columbia, approved August 3, 1956 (70 Stat.
+976; D.C.
+Official Code §32-1301 et seq.).

+“(c) Each employer who employs an employee who is paid in accordance with section 4(f) of the Minimum Wage Act Revision Act of 1992, effective March 25, 1993 (D.C.
+Law 9-248) shall offer, at least once annually, his or her employees the opportunity to attend in-person or to complete online at least one training on the requirements under An Act To provide for the payment and collection of wages in the District of Columbia, approved August 3, 1956 (70 Stat.
+976; D.C.
+Official Code §32-1301 et seq.).

+“(d) By December 31st of each year, each employer subject to the requirements of this section shall provide certifications to the Department of Employment Services that all requirements of this section have been fulfilled.”.

 Sec.
 7. Applicability

 Section 3 and amendatory sections 10a(b)(1)(B)-(C) within section 5(c), 10b(h) within section 5(d), and 6(a-1)(1) shall apply upon the inclusion of its fiscal effect in an approved budget and financial plan, as certified by the Chief Financial Officer to the Budget Director of the Council in a certification published by the Council in the District of Columbia Register.